 Non-owner auto insurance in the biggest North Dakota cities

-In Jamestown non-owner auto insurance costs $16 per month or $197 annually, while drivers in Wahpeton pay $17 monthly for the same coverage.
+Non-owner auto insurance cost in Jamestown is $16 a month or $197 a year, whereas drivers in Wahpeton pay $17 a month for the same coverage.

 In North Dakota, car insurance rates differ by city, as insurance companies assess the frequency of accidents, theft and vandalism when determining non-owner car insurance premiums.